Saturday, April 29, 2017

 Jeff fishing and catching a nice brown trout with the Hardy Trout Fisher fiberglass fly rod.

 We finally got around to doing just that.
 We planned a couple days on Southeast Minnesota streams in early September with fishing the Hardys as a focal point.
 The weather seemed to have something different in mind, however.
-After nervously watching the rainfall totals, river gauges and forecasts for a good week before the brief excursion, we scaled the trip a one-day adventure.
+After nervously watching the rainfall totals, river gauges and forecasts for a good week before the brief excursion, we scaled the trip back to a one-day adventure.
 We hoped the smallest of streams, at least, would be fishable.
-And that even if it was sketchy, it would be good to get out.
+And hoped that even if it was sketchy, it would be good to get out.
 As it turned out, there was plenty of fishable water.

 The Hardy Test fiberglass fly rod bowed to the butt with a nice brown trout on a southeast Minnesota stream.